Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Business opportunities

-• We will aim to achieve a renewable energy ratio of more than 20% (equity interest basis) by FYE 2031.
-We will reflect this in future efforts.
+• We aim to have a renewable energy ratio of over 20% (equity interest basis) by FYE 2031.
+We will reflect this aim in our future initiatives.

-• We will not develop any new coal-fired power generation business.
-Part of the reason we will do this is to contribute to the development of a sustainable society.
+• We will not develop new coal-fired power generation projects to contribute to the building of a sustainable society.

 Financial information

-• Profit in segment of applicable business (gross profit): 54.7 bn yen (the Plant Project, Marine & Aerospace Division / FYE 2023 results)
+• Profit in segment of applicable business (gross profit): 65.2 bn yen (Plant Project, Marine & Aerospace Division / FYE 2024 Results)

-• Total assets in segment of applicable business: 690.6 bn yen (the Plant Project, Marine & Aerospace Division / March 2023 results)
+• Total assets in segment of applicable business: 869.3 bn yen (Plant Project, Marine & Aerospace Division / March 2024)

 Timeframe By 2040